Ongoing payroll tasks

 - Unless you set the irregular payment indicator or the appropriate pay frequency field, HMRC will assume that an employee who has not been reported on the FPS for a period of time has left that employment.

 Sometime after you have sent your FPS, you should be able to view your submitted FPS and how much you owe to HMRC in your PAYE for Employers online account.
 Exactly when, will depend on when you send the FPS in.
-For more information on viewing your online account and what to check if it isn’t as expected, see GOV.UK.
-Your payroll software should also show you the amount of tax and NIC due to HMRC for any tax month period.
+For more information on viewing your online account and what to check if it is not as expected, see GOV.UK.
+Your payroll software should also show you the payment due to HMRC for any tax month period.

-For guidance on what to do if you make a mistake on an FPS, e.g. you need to correct and under-reported amount of pay or deductions, see our website.
+For guidance on what to do if you make a mistake on an FPS, for example, you need to correct and under-reported amount of pay or deductions, see our getting things wrong page.

 In these situations, an EPS must be created and submitted to inform HMRC of amendments to a liability calculated from the FPS (this will be done by your payroll software).
 If you have no adjustments to report for any pay period, no EPS is required.

-An EPS is also used to claim the Employment Allowance for the first time.
+An EPS is also used to claim the employment allowance.

 If you do not file an EPS when you have made no payments at all in a tax month, HMRC may assume that you have simply forgotten to file and may estimate how much you should pay.